g0730n/C-Programming/README.md

 - [ ] Chapter 7
 - [ ] Chapter 8

 I am using gcc version 13.2.0, and notepad++ for this project.
-The only changes I have made to original lesson code so far is to avoid compiler warnings, eg. :
+The only changes I have made to all the original lesson code so far is to avoid compiler warnings, eg. :

 ### Original:
 ```